cryptocopycats/awesome-cryptokitties-bubble/README.md

 A gen 2 kitty will start off with a swift 2 minutes cooldown when born, and a gen 14 will be born with a plodding 4 hours cooldown.

-A gen 11 kitty virgin will start off with a brisk 1 hours cooldown (slot 10·11) when born, but after having 3 kids will end up 3 slots down with a plodding 8 hours cooldown (slot 16·17).
+A gen 11 kitty virgin will start off with a brisk 1 hours cooldown (slot gen 10·11) when born, but after having 3 kids will end up 3 slots down with a plodding 8 hours cooldown (slot gen 16·17).

 <!-- old official (simpler) cooldown table